zarroboogs/p4g-saveconv/README.md

 1. Why do I need to convert the saves?
 PS Vita saves seem to work fine without conversion.

-    - The PC save format is slightly different (see [Save Format Changes](#save-format-changes).
+    - The PC save format is slightly different (see [Save Format Changes](#save-format-changes)).
 If you load a PS Vita save directly without conversion, you might get the following error:

         ![retry point error](img/retry_point.png)